 When a UE is set to operate in SNPN access mode the UE does not perform normal PLMN selection procedures as defined in clause 4.4 of TS 23.122 [17].

 UEs operating in SNPN access mode read the information described in clause 5.30.2.2 from the broadcast system information and take them into account during network selection.

+A "voice centric" UE operating in SNPN access mode stores the identifiers of SNPNs which do not provide IMS voice service into a list.
+When a SNPN is selected, it indicates the UE whether it supports IMS voice service using IMS voice over PS Session Supported Indication over 3GPP access during registration procedure as specified in clause 5.16.3.2.
+The UE takes SNPNs in the list as unavailable SNPNs both for further automatic and manual SNPN network selection.
+To avoid the stored SNPNs not supporting IMS voice service never being retried again even when they support voice service later, the SNPNs in the list should be retried by the UE to verify voice services support, e.g. when no directly available SNPN or by timer expiry.
+The detail of PLMN selection procedures is defined in clause 4.4 of TS 23.122 [17].

 5.30.2.4.2 Automatic network selection